yahyajamaldine/reactnativeapp/README.md

 //A Basic Login and Sing up page
 //Install expo
 //Install react-navigation package V : https://reactnavigation.org/
-//Move on on you way
+//Move on your way \n
 //For more check my email: yahya003jamaldine@gmail.com